 While thorough preparation is essential, McClean emphasised that the final element—making interviewers like you—comes down to genuine interaction: “It’s a two-way thing.
 They’ll have questions for you.
 You’ll have questions for them too.”

 Simple practices like making eye contact with all interviewers present, listening attentively, and responding thoughtfully all contribute to creating a positive impression.
-McClean also noted that sometimes unexpected connections can make a difference, sharing the story of a candidate who secured a training contract at Slaughter and May after discussing Leeds United’s restructuring as an 11-year-old football fan—only to later discover the interviewing partner’s office was filled with sports memorabilia.
+McClean also noted that sometimes unexpected connections can make a difference, sharing the story of a candidate who secured a training contract at Slaughter and May after discussing Leeds United’s insolvency, which he read about as 11-year-old football fan when his team got relegated.
+It was an unusual approach for the candidate to use the application cover letter to deal with this pretty niche topic (!) but it made them stand out and it did answer the question about how they started to learn about law.
+The tactic worked.
+The student won the contract.
+They later discover the interviewing partner’s office was filled with sports memorabilia!

 Summing Up: Be Authentic and be Prepared